devOpifex/mcpr/README.md

 See the [Get Started](https://mcpr.opifex.org/articles/get-started) guide for more information.

-## MCP Roclet for Automatic Server Generation
+## MCP Roclet

 mcpr includes a roxygen2 roclet that can automatically generate MCP servers from your R functions using special documentation tags.
 This provides a convenient way to expose existing R functions as MCP tools.

 ### Usage